srinandan/srinandans-hybrid/README.md

 ## Install Order

 Follow the instructions in [install.sh](./install.sh).
 If not using workload identity, download teh GSA private key.
 The file must be called `client_secret.json`.
-Place this file in `./overlay/instance1/environments/${ENV_NAME}`, `./overlay/instance1/google-service-accounts`
+Place this file in `./overlay/org-components/google-service-accounts/` and `./overlay/env-components/google-service-accounts/`

 ## Kustomize

-Features and/properties of the installation can be modified by commenting or uncommenting the [kustomization.tmpl](./overlays/instance1/kustomization.tmpl) file.
-The kustomize template for the controller is [here](./overlays/controller/kustomization.tmpl).
-The following feature for the org are enabled by default
+Features and/properties of the installation can be modified by commenting or uncommenting the `kustomization.yaml` file in the instance folder.
+The following features for an org are enabled by default:

 ```yaml
 components: